freenas/freenas-docs/userguide/virtualmachines.rst

 The final screen of the Wizard displays the chosen options for the new Virtual Machine (VM) type.
 Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings.
+After the media has been installed, delete the media device.
+Go to image :menuselection:`Virtual Machines -->` |ui-options| :menuselection:`--> Devices`.
+Remove the *CDROM* device by clicking
+|ui-options| :menuselection:`--> Delete`.
+This prevents %brand% from trying to boot with the installation media even after it has been installed.

 This example creates a FreeBSD VM: